The Dalles, Oregon: History

+The area around The Dalles is known to have been a trading center for Native Americans as long as 10,000 years ago and is thus one of the oldest inhabited places in North America.

 The site of what is now the city of The Dalles was a major Native American trading center.
 The general area is one of the continent's most significant archaeological regions.
 Lewis and Clark camped near Mill Creek on October 25–27, 1805, and recorded the Indian name for the creek as Quenett.

 Etymology

 The name of the city comes from the French word dalle, meaning either "sluice", akin to English "dale" and German T[h]al, "valley", or "flagstone", referring to the columnar basalt rocks carved by the river (in voyageur French used to refer to rapids), which was used by the French-Canadian employees of the North West Company to refer to the rapids of the Columbia River between the present-day city and Celilo Falls.
 Also in the same area was the Petites Dalles or Little Dalles, or Short Narrows.
-In French, "Les dalles" means "the slabs".
+In French, "les dalles" means "the slabs".
 When a river flows over hard flat rocks, it becomes shallow, and rapids are created.